Quantum algorithms for optimal effective theory of many-body systems

-In this paper, we propose two quantum algorithms suitable for fault-tolerant and near-term quantum computers respectively, to find the optimal effective Hamiltonian of a quantum many-body system in a set of candidates.
-In the first approach, we use quantum phase estimation (QPE) and Grover's algorithm to search for the effective model with a fault-tolerant quantum computer.
+In this paper, we propose two quantum algorithms suitable for fault-tolerant and near-term quantum computers respectively, to find the optimal effective Hamiltonian of a quantum many-body system.
+By ``optimal", we mean that the resulting effective Hamiltonian is the one that best describes the original system among a pre-specified set of candidates in a certain subspace.
+In the first approach, we use quantum phase estimation (QPE) and Grover's algorithm to search for an effective model with a fault-tolerant quantum computer.
 Grover's algorithm can speed up the complexity of the algorithm to $O(\sqrt{N})$, where $N$ denotes the number of total elements in the searching space.
 The second method makes use of the variational algorithm.
-To do so, we transform the problem into a search for maximum fidelity after applying a time evolution operator to the test Hamiltonian.
-We take the transverse-field Ising model as an example and numerically demonstrate that our method can efficiently find the optimal effective Hamiltonian that best describes the original system in a certain space of effective models.
+To do so, we transform the problem into searching for the maximum value of the loss function after applying a time evolution operator corresponding to the test Hamiltonian.
+The form of the loss function will be discussed in Sec. \uppercase\expandafter{\romannumeral2}.
+We take the transverse-field Ising model as an example and numerically demonstrate that our method can efficiently find the optimal effective Hamiltonian in a set of candidates that best describes the original system in a certain space of effective models.
 Different from the conventional methods of finding effective models through renormalization group flow or trial and error, here we can simulate the full Hamiltonian and verify the validity of the resulting theories in the full many-body Hilbert space.

 This paper is organized as follows.
 In Sec. \uppercase\expandafter{\romannumeral2}, we review the definition and significance of the effective Hamiltonian.
 In Sec. \uppercase\expandafter{\romannumeral3} and Sec. \uppercase\expandafter{\romannumeral4}, we introduce the two methods and present numerical results of the second method.
 Sec. \uppercase\expandafter{\romannumeral5} is the conclusion of this paper.